bucciarati/poe-component-irc-plugin-tumblr/README.md

                       # All of the following are optional.
                       reply_with_url: true,   # defaults to false
                       debug: true,            # defaults to false
+                      hide_nicks:   'mapfile',                  # defaults to not being set
+                      nick_mapfile: '/usr/share/dict/english',  # only makes sense when hide_nicks is 'mapfile'
                   },
                   '##other-channel': {
                       # ... config for another channel